anarchitect/property-buddy/README.md

 - This is a Python app application, can be deployed to Azure App Service with one right click from VS Code.
 It deployed ChatGPT model on Azure OpenAI, with OpenAI API SDK.
 - This achieves RAG with real time data in Azure SQL and Cosmos DB, for customer's payments maintenance requests respectively.
 - The chat solution is intelligent and adaptable.
 It requires much less software maintenance, more responsive, much faster to market, than traditional application.
 Because there is no hardcoded SQL Queries, rules of Categorization and Translation of Maintenance Request.
 These are all supplied by LLM during the chat
-- Continious improvement in future.
-Real user feedback will be utilised in future for contnious Evaluation of agent.
+- User feedback is collected, will be utilised for continious Evaluation of agent in future.

 ### Resources and setup needed
 List of environment names